Climate Change Adaptation Report on European Transport Infrastructure

 • analysing a broad range of climate indicators to boost current knowledge and disseminate these to all countries;

-• undertake projects that seek to understand more the inland transportation system’s vulnerability to climate change and extreme weather conditions, and allow sharing of knowledge, experiences, and best practices.
+• undertake projects that seek to understand the inland transportation system’s vulnerability to climate change and extreme weather conditions better and allow the sharing of knowledge, experiences, and best practices.

-The report states that the Group of Experts through its work hopes to raise awareness of considering climate change into the planning, construction, maintenance and operation and of building resilience of inland transport assets, networks and nodes, and to stimulate ongoing work to establish the analytical basis for regional and local assessments that would identify and adapt transport assets at risk to climate change.
+The report states that the Group of Experts hopes to raise awareness of considering climate change in the planning, construction, maintenance, and operation and of building resilience of inland transport assets, networks, and nodes.
+It also hopes to stimulate ongoing work to establish the analytical basis for regional and local assessments that would identify and adapt transport assets at risk of climate change.

 Climate change is a growing global concern.
 Its impact is not only felt in underdeveloped and developing countries but also in developed countries.